cloudinary-developers/build-a-mini-netflix/React/add-navigation-component.md

 export default Nav;
 ```

 In the **Nav** component, you must have observed that a `css` file was imported.
 It's to give the navbar some custom styling effects.
-Furthermore, the `<nav>` component from Bootstrap was used to give the app a basic and functional navbar.
+Furthermore, the Bootstrap `<nav>` element is used to give the app a basic and functional navbar.

 The `isLoggedIn()` function is from the `AuthService`.
 It basically checks the user's authentication status.
-If the user is logged in, the `Log out` button is displayed else the `Log In` button is displayed to the user.
+If the user is logged in, the `Log out` button is displayed.
+Otherwise, the `Log In` button is displayed to the user.

 In order to see this components work visually, you need to set up routes to render them in the browser.